ParaView Tutorial

 A simple recipe for movie making and adapting state files

-You want to make movies similar to those you have seen on our webpage without going through the trouble of learning all the nuts and bolds related to ParaView?
+You want to make movies similar to those you have seen on our webpage without going through the trouble of learning all the nuts and bolts related to ParaView?
 Then this tutorial is right for you!
-In this tutorial, we will shortly summarize how to produce a movie using ParaView and SMASH output.
-We will look at an Au+Au collision and also give a short guide for the visualisation of density profiles.
-For this purpose, two different SMASH output files are provided which you can download here.
-Alternatively, you can run SMASH yourself using the input files AuAu_position_config.yaml and AuAu_density_config.yaml.
-For an overview regarding SMASH output configuration options please refer to the official SMASH User Guide.
+We briefly explain how to produce movies using ParaView and VTK output from SMASH and vHLLE.
+The latter is only relevant if you want to create hybrid animations.

 Several SMASH background pictures for animations can be downloaded here.